 Emma Sector, Literary Agent at Prospect Agency, discussed the difference kinds of chapter books.
 Some are like graphic novels in the structure and art style, some are episodic with three or four different stories using the same main character and others are one storyline.
 Usual word count is 10,000 to 12,000 words with ten chapters.
 For a series potential, you need different secondary characters with a structure that can be repeated.
 Think Magic Tree House.

 Our closing speaker was David Neilsen, storyteller and author of creepy, funny middle grades.
 He described ways to build the mood so the reader can be scared, why the reader has to identify with the character, and why children want to be scared.
 He discussed some dos and don’ts when writing to scare young readers.
 He closed his session by entertaining us with a reading.

 We want to thank all of our attendees, without their support our conferences would not be a success!
-Thanks to our fabulous speakers: Alvina Ling, Eve Adler, Kate Brzozowski, Emma Sector, and David Neilsen.
+Thanks to our fabulous speakers: Alvina Ling (@planetalvina on twitter and @alvinaling on Instagram), Eve Adler, Kate Brzozowski, Emma Sector, and David Neilsen.
 A special thanks to Merritt Bookstore for all their heavy lifting to provide us with a bookstore, Panera for delivering our delicious lunches and finally, to our dedicated CWHV committee members.

 For my live tweets during the conference, search #CWHV.

 To receive updates about our current or future conferences, sign up for our newsletter.

 "Thank you for another excellent writing conference in a welcome setting, with delicious food and lots of drinks.These conferences keep me focused on plugging along to my writing goals, and spur me on to work more diligently.
 And I always leave with new ideas to improve my writing."
 Catherine Cwiakala, 2019 attendee